-NOTE: Due to the large volume of detections on a daily basis (150,000 or more) please allow 4-5 business days for the submission to be analyzed & processed.
+NOTE: Due to the large volume of detections on a daily basis (150,000 or more) please allow 4-5 business days for the submission to be analysed & processed.

-Also there is a limit of 10Mb file size on submissions so if your file is bigger post in the artemis or malware forums and provide a link to it and a mod will forward the file's link to Mcafee.
+Also there is a limit of 10Mb file size on submissions so if your file is bigger post in the Artemis or malware forum and provide a link to it and a mod will forward the file's link to McAfee.

 If you do get a reply post the analysis Id number in the thread.